frcteam195/RoboRIO-BQ32000-Kernel-Module/README.md

-# rtc-bq32k-rRIO
+# RoboRIO BQ32000 Kernel Module
-Supercharging the RoboRIO with the BQ32000 from TI
+Adding an RTC to the RoboRIO with the BQ32000 from TI

 RTC Datasheet:
 http://www.ti.com/lit/ds/symlink/bq32000.pdf